lee-blake/CME-Commitment-to-Change/Documentation/Development.md

 ### Clone the Main Code Repo

 1. Navigate to the directory you want the root of the project to live in.
-All future paths will be relative to this directory.
+All future paths will be relative to a child of this directory.
    - NOTE: This must be inside the virtual environment directory [you created earlier](#install-and-setup-virtual-environment).
 2. Run
    `git clone https://github.com/lee-blake/Commitment-to-Change-App.git`